Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/tag.md

 [line>The rain in Spain falls mainly on the plain.<line]
 ```

 with the `[line>` being the start-tag and the `<line]` being the end-tag.
-For every start-tag there should be an end-tag, and vice versa. --> **Update with link to paper Balisage 2018 when available**
+For every start-tag there should be an end-tag, and vice versa.

 ## Curious about TAG?

 As noted above, up-to-date information about TAG is maintained at the [TAG portal on GitHub](https://github.com/HuygensING/tag).
+Also take a look at the [Balisage 2018 paper](https://www.balisage.net/Proceedings/vol21/html/HaentjensDekker01/BalisageVol21-HaentjensDekker01.html) for more details on TAGML and its relation to existing markup languages.

 <!--- ### TAG hyperedges